Jbleezy/BO1-Reimagined/README.md

 * NML: make amount of zombies that spawn in the beginning consistent
 * Moon: fix sliding sound keep playing when off object
 * Make turrets better
-* Freezegun: Ammo now gets added to the clip at the same time that it does in the reload animation (added in weapon file but weapon file doesnt work with COTD)
-* Freezegun: Decreased first raise time by 50% (added in weapon file but weapon file doesnt work with COTD)
 * Try adding 1st person mode to DOA
 * Remove collision from dogs while theyre spawning(dog SetPlayerCollision(0);)
 * Fix stielhandgranate impact damage